jakes516/googledrive_file_patcher/README.md

 The uploader.sh and downloader.sh files have now been added and are functional; they run the shell_file.py's which contain modified paths for main.py and download_latest_file.py.
 The command line window is left open to read, press enter to close it after they have run.

+GDrive.py, file_utils.py, and updater.py are where all important functions are coded.

 ## Structure
 - Google Drive + Drive API v3